supposedly/joffrey/README.md

     return a + sum(b)
 ```

 This demonstrates two new things: splat (`*`) parameters and default arguments.
-These in fact take advantage of standard Python machinery, with no additional
-finagling on Joffrey's end: flag callbacks by design are passed as many arguments as the user gives them, up to their number of parameters, and the presence of
-a splat simply brings said "number of parameters" up to `sys.maxsize` -- which, presumably, the user will always pass fewer arguments than.
-The presence of a
-default argument, similarly, just allows the callback to not error if the user doesn't pass it all of its parameters.
+They both work just like in normal Python: splat
+parameters let you pass in as many arguments as you like, and default parameters allow your parser not to error if it doesn' get
+an argument it was expecting.

-If this callback were invoked as...
+If that callback were invoked as...
 - `--addition 1 2`: would return `3`
 - `--addition 1 2 3 4 5 ... n`: would return `sum(range(1, n))` inclusive
 - `--addition 1`: would return `1`